 How much does it cost to travel to Denali National Park?

-You should plan to spend around $260 per day on your vacation in Denali National Park.
-This is the average daily price based on the expenses of other visitors.
+A typical traveler spends $260 per day on a trip to Denali National Park.
+This is the average daily price for a vacation in Denali National Park based on the expenses of other visitors.

 Past travelers have spent, on average for one day: